aal-hawa/inception/DEV_DOC.md

 ## Overview

 This document provides comprehensive technical guidance for developers working on the Inception project.
-It covers environment setup, development workflows, build processes, and advanced container management techniques.
+It covers environment setup, development workflows, build processes, and advanced container management techniques specific to this Alpine Linux-based Docker implementation.

 ## Development Environment Setup